 |Suited for diverse ecommerce operations

 Batch picking involves collecting items for multiple orders simultaneously.
-This pick and pack fulfilment method aims to reduce the time spent traveling within the warehouse by grouping orders with similar items together.
+This pick and pack fulfillment method aims to reduce the time spent traveling within the warehouse by grouping orders with similar items together.

 Here are some of the ways batch picking is different than piece picking: